gaborsch/rocky/README.md

   say "The modulus is " with Modulus taking X and Y
 ```

-Time to get acquainted with Rockstar?
+Do you want to get acquainted with Rockstar?
 Try the REPL (interactive) mode, start Rockstar with `-` option:

 ```
 $ ./rockstar -